 Self-management is important for improving health outcomes among primary care patients with chronic disease.
 Anxiety, depressive and stress disorders are common and interfere with self-regulation, which is required for disease self-management.

-Results will be shared from the MINDFUL-PC study, a randomized controlled comparative effectiveness trial of Mindfulness Training for Primary Care (MTPC), which is an 8-week, referral-based, insurance-reimbursable program integrated into patient-centered medical homes that incorporates mindfulness, self-compassion, and mindfulness-oriented behavior change skills, compared with a low-dose mindfulness comparator (LDC) consisting of a 60-minute mindfulness introduction with referral to community and digital resources.
+Results were shared from the MINDFUL-PC study, a randomized controlled comparative effectiveness trial of Mindfulness Training for Primary Care (MTPC), which is an 8-week, referral-based, insurance-reimbursable program integrated into patient-centered medical homes that incorporates mindfulness, self-compassion, and mindfulness-oriented behavior change skills, compared with a low-dose mindfulness comparator (LDC) consisting of a 60-minute mindfulness introduction with referral to community and digital resources.

 The Center for Mindfulness and Compassion received more than 2,000 EHR referrals for over the past 3 years and has developed an additional Mindful Mental Health Service to address the demand and ensure access and inclusion.